logo for nutrition-and-you.com

 (Photo courtesy: Sandy Austin)

-In structure, pear fruit has bell or “pyriform” shape; around 5-6 inches long and weigh about 200 gm.
-Fresh fruit is firm in consistency with mild ‘apple’ flavor.
-Externally, it has very thin skin; depending upon the cultivar, pear may have green, red-orange or yellow-orange colors.
-Internally, the off white color pulp is crunchy and juicy, however in fully matured ones, the pulp turns to grainy texture with gritty sensation while cutting with knife.
-Center of the fruit is more or less similar to apple with centrally located tiny inedible seeds.
+In structure, pear fruit is a bell or “pyriform” fruit; 5-6 inches long, and weighs about 200 gm.
+Fresh fruit is firm in texture with mild ‘apple’ flavor.
+Externally, its peel is thin and firmly adherent to the flesh; and depending upon the cultivar type, it can be green, red-orange, or yellow-orange in color.
+Inside, its off-white color flesh is soft and juicy.
+However, in the case of completely ripe fruits, its flesh may turn a grainy textured with a gritty sensation while cutting with the knife.
+The center of the fruit is more or less similar to the apple in appearance with centrally located tiny, inedible seeds.

-1. Some of the popular Asian varieties are Ichiban Nashi, Shinsui, Shinsieki and Nijisseki.
+1. Some of the popular Asian varieties are Ichiban Nashi, Shinsui, Shinseki, and Nijisseki.

 2. Popular European types are Bartlett and Comice.

-• Pear fruit is packed with health benefiting nutrients such as dietary fiber, anti-oxidants, minerals and vitamins which are necessary for optimum health.
+1. Pears fruit is packed with health-benefiting nutrients such as dietary fiber, antioxidants, minerals, and vitamins, which are necessary for optimum health.
+The total measured antioxidant strength (ORAC value) in pears is 2941 µmol TE/100 g.

-• In addition, pear fruit is one of the very low calorie fruits, just provides 58 cal per 100g.
-Just a few sections a day in the diet can bring significant reduction in weight and blood LDL cholesterol levels.
+4. Also, pear fruit is one of the very low-calorie fruits; provides just 58 calories per 100g.
+A low-calorie but high-fiber diet may help bring a significant reduction in body weight and blood LDL cholesterol levels.

-• It contains good quantities of vitamin C. Fresh fruits provide about 7% of RDA per 100 g.
+5. They contain good quantities of vitamin-C. Fresh fruits provide about 7% of RDA per 100 g of this vitamin.

-• They are rich in antioxidant flavonoids phyto-nutrients such as beta carotene, lutein and zea-xanthins.
-These compounds along with vitamin C and A help body protect from harmful free radicals.
+6. They are a modest source of antioxidant flavonoid phytonutrients such as β-carotene, lutein, and zeaxanthin.
+These compounds, along with vitamins C and A, help the body protected from harmful free radicals.

-• The fruit is a good source of minerals such as copper, iron, potassium, manganese and magnesium as well as B-complex vitamins such as folates, riboflavin and pyridoxine (vitamin B-6).
+7. The fruit is a good source of minerals such as copper, iron, potassium, manganese, and magnesium as well as B-complex vitamins such as folates, riboflavin, and pyridoxine (vitamin B-6).

-• Although not well documented, pears are among the least allergenic of all fruits and are therefore recommended by health practitioners as safe alternative in the preparation of food products for allergy sufferers.
+8. Although not well documented, pears are among the least allergenic of all the fruits.
+For the same reason, they are often recommended by health practitioners as a safe alternative in the preparation of food products for allergic persons.

-• Pears have suggested being useful in treating colitis, chronic gallbladder disorders, arthritis and gout.
+9. Pears have been suggested in various traditional medicines for the treatment of colitis, chronic gallbladder disorders, arthritis, and gout.

 See the table below for in depth analysis of nutrients: